SteveBarnett/Remixing/_thinking/gates-fields-paths.md

 - Art.
 Creative flow states.
     - sketching
     - painting
+- Music
+    - Listening
+    - Making
 - Cooking
 - Gardening
 - Staying on the Path
     - Ongoing researching and remixing.
     - Precepts.
 Living a moral, ethical, life.
+Refraining from unskilful activities.
 - Bodhisattva.
 Acting to free all beings.
 - Rituals. – Bowing, engaging and unifying body and mind
 - Relationships – Opening the Heart and Exploring Non-Separation